A Survey of Multi-View Representation Learning: Introduction

 Recently, several related surveys \cite{Bleiholder2009,AtreyHEK10,sun2013survey,xu2013survey,LahatAJ15} of multi-view learning have been introduced to investigate the theories and applications of the existing multi-view learning algorithms.
 Among them, the closest efforts to this article are \cite{sun2013survey} and \cite{xu2013survey}.
 Both of them focus on multi-view learning techniques using the traditional feature learning methods, and give a comprehensive overview of multi-view learning.

 The main differences between these two surveys and this survey are concluded as follows.
 First, this survey focuses on the multi-view representation learning, while the other two surveys concern all the aspects of multi-view learning.
-Second, this survey provides a more detailed analysis of various multi-view representation learning models from shallow literature to deep frameworks.
-In comparison, the other two surveys mainly investigate the shallow multi-view embedding methods and ignore the recent developments of deep methods.
+Second, this survey provides a more detailed analysis of various multi-view representation learning models from the traditional literature to deep frameworks.
+In comparison, the other two surveys mainly investigate the traditional multi-view embedding methods and ignore the recent developments of deep neural network-based methods.
 Third, \cite{xu2013survey} classifies the multi-view learning algorithms into three different settings: co-training style, multiple kernel learning, and subspace learning; the survey of \cite{sun2013survey} provides a comprehensive review of CCA, effectiveness of co-training, and generalization error analysis for co-training and other multi-view learning approaches.
-In contrast to these two surveys, this survey is formulated as a general embedding-based architecture from shallow aspects to deep counterparts that helps understand the key idea of multi-view representation learning.
-For example, this survey investigates a great number of deep multi-view embedding models which exploit deep visual and linguistic features, while the other surveys focus on the traditional feature extraction methods for multi-view learning.
+In contrast to these two surveys, this survey is formulated as learning multi-view embeddings from alignment and fusion perspectives that helps understand the basic ideas of joint multi-view representation learning.
+In particular, co-training \cite{blum1998combining} focuses on the multi-view decision level fusion.
+It trains separate learners on each view and forces the decision of learners to be similar on the same validation examples.
+Since this survey mainly concentrates on feature level multi-view learning, the co-training related algorithms are not investigated.